At RNC, Trump’s VP pick JD Vance hails boss as fighter who cares

 Earlier on Wednesday, Donald Trump Jr, Donald Trump’s eldest son, also invoked the attempt on his father’s life, saying his response embodied the “true spirit of America”.

 “What was my father’s instinct as his life was on the line?
-Not cower, not to surrender, but to show for all the world to see that the next American president has the heart of a lion,” he said.
+Not to cower, not to surrender, but to show for all the world to see that the next American president has the heart of a lion,” he said.

 Other speakers on the third day of the convention included Texas Governor Greg Abbott, Florida House Representative Matt Gaetz and former Trump adviser, Peter Navarro, who was released from prison hours earlier after serving a four-month sentence for refusing to cooperate with a congressional probe into the January 6 riot at the Capitol.